Skip to main content

 Written by Kate Thelwell

 On July 1, 2023, Google replaced Universal Analytics with Google Analytics 4, their next-generation measurement solution.
-Click here to learn more about the move from UA to GA4.

 Read and follow all the steps below to successfully link Google Tag Manager to an Access Tonic event.